grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/01 Overview.md

 </CodeGroup>

-This gives you a representation of browser performance as well as the usual HTTP specific metrics that k6 already tracks which lets you have a full picture on how your application behaves from a frontend and backend perspective, all in a single script.
+This gives you a representation of browser performance, via the web vitals, as well as the HTTP requests that came from the browser.